vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

-   Exports the allocation backing a GPU frame plane as an opaque handle another API in the process can import; see VSVulkanExportedMemory_ for the identity, ownership and synchronization rules.
+   Exports the allocation backing a GPU frame plane as an opaque handle another API in the process can import; see VSVulkanExportedMemory_ for the identity, ownership, hand-off and synchronization rules.
 Only available when VSVulkanCoreInfo_::exportHandleType is nonzero; fails on CPU frames and missing planes.
 This is how a CUDA filter reads and writes frames in
    place: import once per *memoryId*, map, and run kernels on the same VRAM